Lexington, Tennessee: 2000 census

-There were 3,039 households, out of which 31.2% had children under the age of 18 living with them, 48.8% were married couples living together, 14.5% had a female householder with no husband present, and 33.0% were non-families.
-30.4% of all households were made up of individuals, and 12.9% had someone living alone who was 65 years of age or older.
+Of the 3,039 households, 31.2% had children under 18 living with them, 48.8% were married couples living together, 14.5% had a female householder with no husband present, and 33.0% were not families.
+About 30.4% of all households were made up of individuals, and 12.9% had someone living alone who was 65 or older.
 The average household size was 2.32 and the average family size was 2.88.

-In the city, the population was spread out, with 24.0% under the age of 18, 8.4% from 18 to 24, 28.3% from 25 to 44, 22.3% from 45 to 64, and 17.0% who were 65 years of age or older.
+In the city, the age distribution was 24.0% under 18, 8.4% from 18 to 24, 28.3% from 25 to 44, 22.3% from 45 to 64, and 17.0% who were 65 or older.
 The median age was 38 years.
 For every 100 females, there were 85.7 males.
-For every 100 females age 18 and over, there were 80.7 males.
+For every 100 females 18 and over, there were 80.7 males.

-The median income for a household in the city was $29,725, and the median income for a family was $41,429.
+The median income for a household in the city was $29,725, and for a family was $41,429.
 Males had a median income of $31,558 versus $23,212 for females.
 The per capita income for the city was $18,368.
-About 10.2% of families and 13.2% of the population were below the poverty line, including 14.9% of those under age 18 and 12.8% of those age 65 or over.
+About 10.2% of families and 13.2% of the population were below the poverty line, including 14.9% of those under 18 and 12.8% of those 65 or over.

 Education

 Public schools in Lexington are operated by the Henderson County School System and the Lexington City School System.
-There are three schools: Paul G. Caywood Elementary School, Lexington Middle School and Lexington High School.
-Lexington High School is in the Henderson County School System, while Paul G. Caywood Elementary School, often shortened to "Caywood," and Lexington Middle School, or LMS, are both in the Lexington City School System.
+The three schools are Paul G. Caywood Elementary School, Lexington Middle School, and Lexington High School.
+Lexington High School is in the Henderson County School System, while Paul G. Caywood Elementary School and Lexington Middle School are both in the Lexington City School System.

 Lexington is home to the Lexington-Henderson County Center of Jackson State Community College, which opened in 1999.
-The center offers all courses required to earn an associate degree in General Studies, and offers other courses that may be credited towards additional degrees from the main campus in Jackson, Tennessee, or may be transferred to other universities.
+The center offers all courses required to earn an associate's degree in general studies, and offers other courses that may be credited towards additional degrees from the main campus in Jackson, Tennessee, or may be transferred to other universities.
 It has become a popular choice of graduates from Lexington High School, Scotts Hill High School, and other area high schools as a means of continuing their education.
 The center has become more popular since the introduction of the Tennessee Promise, a state program that provides two years of tuition-free attendance at community colleges and technical colleges in Tennessee.